 Set up a Nativity scene (or multiple) around your home.
 Use it as a visual aid when you teach your children about the birth of Jesus Christ.

-I just heard of a cute idea, where you remove the baby Jesus figurine(s) from your Nativities until Christmas day, and you move your wise men a good distance from the nativity.
+I just heard of a cute idea: You remove the baby Jesus figurine(s) from your Nativities until Christmas day, and you move your wise men a good distance from the nativity.

-Every day, let your children move the wise men closer.
+Let your children move the wise men closer every day.
 On Christmas day, let your children search for the baby Jesus (that you’ve wrapped up), have them unwrap it, and put it in the Nativity.

 The baby Jesus they unwrap is the first gift they will unwrap to help remind them that Jesus is the center of the holiday.